fifth-postulate/finding-the-planets/book/src/finding.md

 Although this could be optimized in a single pipeline, foregoing the need to write and read CSV, with this format we have to ability to reflect.
 This will aid us in understanding our task at hand.

+## Outline
+The following outline is typical for almost all the activities we are going to do in this workshop.

+1. Read data
+2. Process data
+3. Write data

+Processing could be any of, but not limited to, transforming, filtering, analyzing or fitting.
+Now processing will be generating image data.

+This could be your first encounter with some of the libraries we use.
+When we start using a library for the first time, we are going to be very specific.
+Once you get to know the library we leave you to fill in the blanks.

+## Further Considerations
+Almost every chapter encourages you to play with what you have created.
+We hope too give you some food for thought that might spark your interested.
+But feel free to come up with your own questions and observations and don't forget to share them.